Signs of the time: Melonic theories over diverse number systems: The kinetic term

 We would like to consider $p$-adic field theories with a similar structure.
 In order to get started, we need something that replaces $i\partial_t$.
 It is easiest intuitively to work in momentum space, where in the Archimedean setting the kernel of $S_{\rm free}$ is $\Gamma_2^{\rm free}(\omega) = \omega = |\omega| \sgn \omega$.
-We would like to generalize this to \eqn{GammaFree}{ \Gamma_2^{\rm free}(\omega) = |\omega|^s \sgn\omega \qquad\qquad F(\omega) = {1 \over \Gamma_2^{\rm free}(\omega)} \,, } where the spectral parameter $s$ is real (assuming we want a real-valued action).
+We would like to generalize this to \eqn{GammaFree}{ \Gamma_2^{\rm free}(\omega) = |\omega|^s \sgn\omega \,, } where the spectral parameter $s$ is real (assuming we want a real-valued action).
 We can now allow $\omega$ to be valued in a field $K$, which may be either Archimedean or ultrametric.
+When $K=\mathbb{R}$, the norm $|\cdot |$ in \eno{GammaFree} denotes the usual absolute value norm, while $|\cdot |$ denotes the $p$-adic norm if $K=\mathbb{Q}_p$.
 The sign function $\sgn\omega$ is, by assumption, a multiplicative character from $K^\times$ to $\{\pm 1\}$ (just as the ordinary sign function is).
 Here and below, for any ring $R$ (including if $R$ is a field), $R^\times$ means all elements of $R$ which have a multiplicative inverse.
 Since $K$ is a field, $K^\times$ is all non-zero elements of $K$.